rorycawley/tdd/README.md

 Focus, on one thing at a time and ensure it's done correctly and isolated.
 Control, always know the state of the software.

+# Notes

+Don't create tests that are coupled to implementation details, only test the contract (no mocks) We should be able to change the implementation details without any tests being broken.
+We don't want tests that are hard to understand when we read them later.

 # Actions

 Create a test